-No, Courts do not require counter-security in order to arrest a ship to exercise a privileged credit.
-However, in the case of a retention under the Code of Civil Procedure, the Court will require counter-security.
+No, Courts do not normally require counter-security in order to arrest a ship to exercise a privileged credit.
+However, the Court may ask for security.
+In the case of a retention under the Code of Civil Procedure, the Court will require counter-security.

-- 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?
-Yes, since in Chile it is only possible to arrest invoking a privileged credit or to enforce a final judgment that may result in the judicial sale of the vessel. - 12.
-Does your country recognize maritime liens?
-Under which International Convention, if any.
-The maritime liens recognized by Chile are only those listed in N° 5 above. - 13.
-What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?

+Yes, since in Chile it is only possible to arrest invoking a privileged credit or to enforce a final judgment that may result in the judicial sale of the vessel.

+12. Does your country recognise maritime liens?
+Under which International Convention, if any?

+The maritime liens recognized by Chile are only those listed in N° 5 above.

+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?

-All things considered (preparation of the application, preparing free translations of the supporting www.shiparrested.com documents, filing the application for arrest with the Court, notifying the Harbor Master the Court ruling placing the vessel under arrest, etc.), it may take at least two days, and this is subject to N° 14 below.
+All things considered (preparation of the application, preparing free translations of the supporting documents, filing the application for arrest with the Court, notifying the Harbor Master the Court ruling placing the vessel under arrest, etc.), it may take at least two days, and this is subject to N° 14 below.

-14. Do you need to provide a POA, or any other documents of the claim to the Court?
+14. Do you need to provide a POA or any other documents of the claim to the Court?

 Yes, a POA is mandatory.
-This occasionally proves to be a problem if the arresting party does not have permanent legal representation in Chile, or if none of its vessels have called at Chilean Ports (in which case the port agent or the master of the vessel may grant the POA.)
+This occasionally proves to be a problem if the arresting party does not have Ship Arrests in Practice by Shiparrested.com Members 51 permanent legal representation in Chile, or if none of its vessels have called at Chilean Ports (in which case the port agent or the master of the vessel may grant the POA.)
 In this scenario, the POA needs to be granted abroad before a Notary or the Chilean Consulate, and in either case the legalization of a POA may be quite lengthy thereby defeating the natural quickness required in case of an arrest.

-15. What original documents are required, what documents can be filed electronically, what documents require notarization and/or apostille, and when are they needed?
+15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?

 In general, provided that the petitioning party attaches sufficient documents or evidence that "constitutes a presumption of the right being claimed", the Court must accede to the petition without further formalities.
 As a result, provided the petitioning party has same evidence, which the Court may deem to be a good presumption of the privileged credit, the Court should grant the arrest.
 Consequently, other than the POA, no particular original documents need to be attached.
 However, if original documents are available they should be used.
+Chile has ratified the Apostille Convention, but internally its application has not been implemented yet.

-16. Will the Court accept jurisdiction over the substantive claim once a vessel has been arrested?
+16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested?

-Yes, unless there is an agreement (usually a law and arbitration clause) submitting disputes to a foreign Court and provided that such an agreement resulted to be enforceable according to Chilean law.
+Yes, the substantive claim will normally go to arbitration unless there is an agreement (usually an arbitration clause) submitting disputes to a foreign Court and provided that such an agreement resulted to be enforceable according to Chilean law.
 In that situation, the Court will not assume jurisdiction.